So you want to go to Everest Base Camp and want to know how much it will cost?

 Solukhumbu regional fee is 2000 rupees.

-The TIMS card is no longer needed in 2020.
+The TIMS card is no longer needed since 2020.
 It used to cost USD $20 if you were trekking alone or $10 if you were with a guide.
 Any immediate updates to this can first be found in additional Solukhumbu fee information and will also be updated here.

 Do read about the latest trekking permit and national park fees in Nepal.